The LLM programmes can be taken either full-time (over a year) or part-time (over two years). The LLM academic year runs from September to September.

-|13 September - 27 September 2019||
+|11 September - 25 September 2020||

-|Semester one: 30 September - 13 December 2019 (11 weeks including a study week)|
+|Semester One: 28 September - 11 December 2020 (11 weeks) including a study week 2-6 November 2020|

 Teaching begins.
 During this period you will be attending lectures and tutorials.
-In December, you will have to submit a provisional title and outline of your required dissertation, in the area of your LLM programme.
+In late November/early December, you will have to submit a provisional title and outline of your required dissertation, in the area of your LLM programme.

-|Revision Period||From 14 December 2019 there is a five-week break from teaching.
+|Revision Period||From 11 December 2020 there is a five-week break from teaching.
 You will want to use this time to consolidate and develop the work you have done in your first semester.
 Modules will use different assessment methods, which will be made clear during the module selection process and is also noted on the module descriptions on this website.
 So depending on modules selected the following assessment dates may apply.|

-|16 - 31 December||Semester 1 module(s) assessed by final assessment exercise will need to be taken and submitted during this period (if applicable).|
+|16 - 31 December provisional||Semester 1 module(s) assessed by final assessment exercise will need to be taken and submitted during this period (if applicable).
+Dates TBC.|

-|03 January 2020||Coursework/essays for Semester 1 modules will be due for submission on this date (if applicable).|
+|January 2021 (to be confirmed)||Coursework/essays for Semester 1 modules will be due for submission on this date (if applicable).|

-|06 - 17 January 2020||Examination period for Sem 1 modules assessed by formal examinations, typically a two or three-hour unseen paper.|
+|04-15 January 2021||Examination period for Sem 1 modules assessed by formal examinations, typically a two or three-hour unseen paper (if applicable).|

-|20 January 2020||Start of Semester Two.
+|18 January 2021||Start of Semester Two.
 You will be attending your Semester 2 modules and working with your allocated supervisor on your dissertation.|

 |Revision Period||Regular teaching has been completed.
-Therefore from 04 April 2020 you can work to consolidate and develop the work you have done in your second semester.|
+Therefore from 2 April 2021 you can work to consolidate and develop the work you have done in your second semester.|

-|06-18 April 2020||Semester 2 module(s) assessed by final assessment exercise will need to be taken and submitted during this period (if applicable).|
+|06-18 April 2021||Semester 2 module(s) assessed by final assessment exercise will need to be taken and submitted during this period (if applicable).
+Dates TBC.|

-|24 April 2020||Coursework/essays for Semester 2 modules will be due for submission on this date (if applicable).|
+|April 2021 TBC||Coursework/essays for Semester 2 modules will be due for submission on this date (if applicable).|

-|Semester three: 05 May- 29 May 2020 (or on completion of exams if later) NO regular teaching|
+|Semester Three: 4 May-28 May 2021 (or on completion of exams if later) - no regular teaching|

-|5 May||Start of Semester Three - no regular teaching.
+|4 May 2021||Start of Semester Three - no regular teaching.
 Some revision classes and dissertation support seminars will be available.
 It is important that students remain on campus where possible during this period to continue with their research for the compulsory dissertation and to take advantage of any additional support provided.|

 Examination period for Semester 2 modules assessed by formal examinations, typically a two or three-hour unseen paper (if applicable).

-|Mid July 2020||Provisional marks for exams and course essays will be available.|
+|Mid July 2021||Provisional marks for exams and course essays will be available.|

-|Mid-June to Mid-August 2020||Dissertation writing up and completion period.|
+|Mid-June to Mid-August 2021||Dissertation writing up and completion period.|

-|03-14 August 2020||This is the Summer resit period for students who need to retake an exam or resubmit a failed course essay.
+|03-13 August 2021||This is the Summer resit period for students who need to retake an exam or resubmit a failed course essay.
 Usually over a two week period in early August.|

-|17 August 2020||You will need to submit your dissertation for marking.|
+|16 August 2021 (provisional)||You will need to submit your dissertation for marking.|

-|Late October 2020||Results time!
+|Late October 2021||Results time!
 You will be notified of your results via your individual MYSIS (online student information system) very soon after the meeting of the LLM Board of Examiners in October.|

-|December 2020||Graduation ceremonies.
+|December 2021||Graduation ceremonies.
 Many LLM students return to Queen Mary University of London for a graduation ceremony to celebrate their achievement with family and friends.|